Last updated on July 4, 2023 by Wandering our World

 Now you know you’re legally allowed to wild camp in Inverness, and where to avoid, here’s some of our favourite wild camping spots!

-Some of Our Favourite Wild Camping Spots in Inverness and the Surrounding Area
+Some Ideas For Wild Camping Spots In Inverness & The Surrounding Area

 Of course one of the best parts about wild camping is finding your own special spot to pitch your tent for the night.

 However, if you’re looking for inspiration, then below are a few of our favourite wild camping spots in Inverness and the surrounding region.
 Just make sure your tent is midge proof as these little biting flies can be a real menace.

 1. Loch Tarff